Gerakols/gtav-audio-occlusion/README.md

 You need to use the program as well as in the main release.

-The "Ad interiors" button is added to the project window, by clicking on which you add the YMAP and YTYP of our interiors.
+The "Add interiors" button is added to the project window, by clicking on which you add the YMAP and YTYP of our interiors.

 # gtav-audio-occlusion